rcarver/orel/README.md

 ## Status

-Orel is experimnental and not at all ready to use.
+Orel has been used in a production environment for several years.
+However, the Object interface is lightly used.
+You may find the APIs lacking if you are using the Object interface.
 See the [cucumber stories](./features) for up a look at what's supported.

 ## Features